-To define how the location of RNA binding site instructs the function of RNPs, we draw RNA maps by integrating multiple types of transcriptomic data, such as iCLIP and RNA-seq. iCLIP tells us where an RBP binds its target transcripts, while RNA-seq tells how such binding controls pre-mRNA processing.
-Integrating these approaches showed that most RBPs regulate RNA processing according to genome-wide positional principles.
-We developed the software that can derive RNA splicing maps by analysis of multivalent RNA motifs.
+To find out how the position of RNA binding site instructs the function of RNPs, we integrate multiple types of transcriptomic data, such as CLIP and RNA-seq.
+CLIP tells us where an RBP binds its target transcripts, while RNA-seq tells how such binding controls pre-mRNA processing.
+We visualise the binding and regulation profiles aross many exons or polyA sites in the form of RNA maps, which can uncover the global positional principles underlying the activity of an RBP.

 We showed how the coupled exon definition and recursive splicing mechanism can be employed for coordinated coupling of multiple alternative exons, which can couple alternative promoters to alternative exons.
-An illustration of a long gene undergoing recursive splicing is shown in the banner image of this webpage.
-If the recursive site is preceded by other cryptic splicing events, then the cryptic exon can end up included – in this way, recursive splicing creates a ‘binary switch’ that can distinguish correct splicing events from the newly emerging cryptic promoters or other cryptic exons.
+If the recursive site is preceded by other cryptic splicing events, then the cryptic exon can end up included.
+In this way, recursive splicing creates a binary isoform switch that can distinguish correct splicing events from the newly emerging cryptic promoters or other cryptic exons.
 The cryptic exon that is located next to the recursive splice site contains stop codons in all frames, so by coupling other cryptic events to this cryptic exons, the cells can ensure that the newly emerging aberrant mRNAs are not translated into the full protein.
 We speculate that recursive splicing may enable a kind of evolutionary tinkering, by allowing creation of new mRNA isoforms from long introns, without translating them into potentially toxic proteins.
 Interestingly, this process happens in some of the longest genes that are expressed in the brain, which are often implicated in autism or other neurodevelopmental disorders.

 Regulation of recursive splicing by the exon-junction complex